 As the local Highway Authority the Isle of Wight Council can make Traffic Regulation Orders under s1 of the Road Traffic Regulation Act for a number of defined reasons.
-In this instance the council has made the order to facilitate the passage on the road of both vehicles and pedestrians, for avoiding danger to users of the highway and preventing the likelihood of any such danger arising.
+In this instance the council has made the order to facilitate the passage on the road of both vehicles and pedestrians, for avoiding danger to users of the highway and preventing the likelihood of any such danger arising, and for preserving and improving the amenities of the area through which the roads run.

-Implementing the order should lead to a reduction in vehicle speeds on this section of highway which will have a slight negative impact on journey times of all drivers.
-However, slower vehicle speeds should lead to improved safety for pedestrians, particularly local residents living along both sides of the road.
+Implementing the order should lead to a reduction in speed on the roads in question which will have a slight negative impact on journey times of all drivers.
+However, slower vehicle speeds should lead to improved safety for pedestrians, in particular in areas where there is an absence of footways, and larger numbers of vulnerable road users such as near to the primary school in Newchurch village/High Street.